Bharata (Jainism): Renunciation

 According to Digambara texts, when Bharata discovered that he is becoming old due to a white hair in his head, he immediately decided to become a Jain monk.
 Because of the effect of his growing renunciation over the years, he destroyed his inimical karmas within an antaramuhūrta (less than forty-eight minutes) and attained Kevala Jnana (omniscience). Śvetāmbara traditional accounts reject the claim of his renunciation and maintain that he gained omniscience after the death of his father.

 Legacy and adoration

-According to Jain and even many Hindu scriptures like Adipurana and Triṣaṣṭiśalākāpuruṣacaritra, Rishabhanatha was the son of Nabhiraja, and Rishabha had a son named Bharata, and after his name, the land the conquered was known as Bharat.
+According to Jain and even many Hindu scriptures like Adipurana and Triṣaṣṭiśalākāpuruṣacaritra, Rishabhanatha was the son of Nabhiraja, and Rishabha had a son named Bharata, and after his name, the land conquered was known as Bharat.
 India was named "Bhāratavarsha" or "Bhārata" or "Bharata-bhumi" after him.
 In the Hindu text, Skanda Purana (chapter 37) it is stated that "Rishabhanatha was the son of Nabhiraja, and Rishabha had a son named Bharata, and after the name of this Bharata, this country is known as Bharata-varsha."
-Bharata also finds his mention in Bhagavata Purana.
+Bharata is also mentioned in Bhagavata Purana.